 He not only had to learn the complexities of new offenses from year to year but had to learn them quick enough to stay on the depth chart.

 How did Dan stay employed?

 Dan’s Message: “This was a big part of my studying growth.
-Being able to adapt and compartmentalize terms from a young age, made it easier for me on Sunday’s.
+Being able to adapt and compartmentalize terms from a young age, making it easier for me on Sundays.
 It allowed me to play faster and see the field more clearly.”

 Positive Mindset When Things Go Wrong